mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *SourcesItem) SetScheduleConfig(v ScheduleConfig)
 ```

-SetScheduleConfig gets a reference to the given datadog.NullableString and assigns it to the ScheduleConfig field.
+SetScheduleConfig gets a reference to the given common.NullableString and assigns it to the ScheduleConfig field.

 <a name="SourcesItem.SetScheduleConfigNil"></a>
 ### func \(\*SourcesItem\) [SetScheduleConfigNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_sources_item.go#L1002>)